samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab5-Optimize-Model/readme.md

 > [!NOTE]
 > Please ensure you have provision your Azure AI Studio Hub and Project as per Lab 1.

+### Step 0: Connect to your Azure AI Compute

+You'll connect to the Azure AI compute using the remote feature in VS Code.
+Open your VS Code desktop application:

+1. Open the **command palette** using  **Shift+Ctrl+P**
+1. In the command palette search for **AzureML - remote: Connect to compute instance in New Window**.
+1. Follow the on-screen instructions to connect to the Compute.
+This will involve selecting your Azure Subscription, Resource Group, Project and Compute name you set up in Lab 1.

 ### Step 1: Clone this repo

-On your Azure AI Compute Instance, run the following commands in a terminal window.
-In VS Code, you can open a new terminal with **Ctrl+j**.
+In VS Code, you can open a new terminal with **Ctrl+J** and clone this repo:

 ```bash
 cd ~/code/cloudfiles